-Health care staff must consider how and where easy access to the right type and size of gloves and alcohol hand sanitisers can be ensured by having them available in an appropriate place at all times, eg glove boxes placed on trolleys.
+Health care staff must consider how and where easy access to the right type and size of gloves and alcohol hand sanitisers can be ensured by having them available near the point of use.
 They should also ensure supplies are replenished when low.